 1. Sell Your Share in the Business to Your Partners

 If you open your facility with other financial partners, any one partner should be able to personally exit the business by selling their portion of ownership to their partners.
-Your partnership agreement should include the details of how this should happen, and the agreement should definitely be reviewed by a lawyer.
+Your partnership agreement should include the details of how this should happen.
+Then, the agreement should definitely be reviewed by a lawyer.

 2. Best Option: Sell the Business to a New Owner or Owners

-Although the process of selling your business can be expensive and complicated — it’s not simple to put a value on a business, after all, and there are plenty of legal and accounting fees — it’s usually the best exit strategy for sports facilities, because it usually makes you the most money.
+The process of selling your business can be expensive and complicated.
+After all, t’s not simple to put a value on a business, and there are plenty of legal and accounting fees.
+However, it’s usually the best exit strategy for sports facilities.
+It usually makes you the most money.

 Here are a few common buyers for sports facilities:

 - Related businesses.
 Look for companies that could benefit from expanding into your market.
 For example, in the past, DNA Sports Center was looking to acquire an apparel company so that we could sell baseball uniforms, Dri-fit apparel and more apparel items directly to our customers.
 Similarly, your competitors might want to expand into your location someday.

 - Current employees.
 It’s common for facility staff to be interested in purchasing the sports facility where they work.
 Also, they can be good buyers because they already understand the business.
 (Side note: Owners who want to sell to employees often use a “leverage buyout model” that allows the buyers to payments over time rather than upfront.
 Unfortunately, this often results in plenty of headaches if the new owners can no longer make payments.
 Get as much money upfront as possible to avoid losing losses and/or being sucked back into the business you tried to exit.)

 - New sports facility owners.
 If you list your business for sale, you might get inquiries from new potential sports facility owners who are looking for space and equipment and might want to buy your business outright.

 3. Close the Business and Sell all Your Stuff